d3vilh/raspberry-gateway/xray/README.md

 ## Inbounds configuration
 Now when default security configuration is done.
 It is time to configure Xray to work with your Raspberry.
 There is few steps below you should follow.
+More Xray configuration examples can be found [here](https://github.com/XTLS/Xray-examples).

 ### 1. SHADOWSOCKS Configuration
 To create Shadowsocks Inbound you need to: